void-rs/void/README.md

 de-select node | Esc | save | C-x
 exit | Esc with nothing selected | exit | C-c jump to weighted next task | C-v

+can be customized by setting the `CONF` env var to the path of a [key configuration file](default.keys)

 #### known bugs

 doesn't properly handle very long text. if you want to embed